LeviathanTheGreat/firebase-form/docs.md

 #worries
 -firebase(obvious) and the best ways to interact with the react gallery component -react method setState
--imports
--adding v-for mechanism for react rendering
+-imports => find the way in webpack to convert
 -find out if I need proxrequire to use firebase-mock

+#additionally...
+check out react's perf library, for testing preformance.